JarvusInnovations/gatekeeper/README.md

 - Historical metrics
 - Bandwidth limits for endpoints
 - Email subscriptions for the public to receive notices about specific endpoints
-- Email alerts for endpoint administrator when internal API times out
 - Public portal endpoints' status, documentation, and test consoles
 - Public portal for obtaining API keys
 - Advanced filtering, sorting, and searching for transactions log